-Another function, which could result particularly useful in case of meshed or ring networks, is directional zone selectivity.
-It can be realized between SACE Emax 2 air circuit-breakers equipped with protective trip units type Ekip Hi-Touch; these devices are able to manage the lock signals and to vary the tripping times according to the direction of the current flowing through them.
-Such circuit-breakers, characterized by high current performances, are suitable to manage low voltage main distribution, which, in marine applications, is carried out through a configuration typically consisting of two or more busbars and relevant bus-ties.
-Thus, in case of fault, it is possible to maintain service continuity in the plant sections of primary importance.
+Another selective function which could result particularly useful with meshed or ring networks is directional zone selectivity which can be obtained between air circuit-breakers equipped with protection trip units type PR123-PR333; these devices are capable to manage the lock signals and vary the tripping times according to the direction of the current flowing through them.
+These circuit-breakers, characterized by high current performances and consequently suitable to manage low voltage main distribution which in marine applications is usually carried out through two busbars and a bus-tie, allow the plant to be operated keeping only one half-busbar functioning in case of failure of the other.

-For a detailed analysis of the different selectivity techniques, reference should be made to the following dedicated documents: the Technical Application Paper no. 1 "Low voltage selectivity with ABB circuit-breakers", the White Paper "Directional protection and directional zone selectivity", and the White Paper "PR223EF: zone selectivity with Early Fault Detection and Prevention technology".
-Figure 24 shows the cover page of the above mentioned documentation.
+For a detailed analysis of these selectivity techniques reference should be made to the dedicated documentation (see Figure 24), that is: the Technical Application Paper No. 1 "Low voltage selectivity with ABB circuitbreakers", the White Paper "Directional protection and directional zone selectivity" and the White Paper on PR223EF, "Zone selectivity with Early Fault Detection and Prevention technology".